How CFOs Are Rethinking Revenue-to-Cash in 2026

 What Was the Old Linear Assumption?

-Traditional teams saw revenue-to-cash as a linear pipeline: close the deal, generate the invoice, send it, get paid, reconcile.
-That view creates silos.
-Sales cannot see collections data, finance has no view of delivery status, and AR runs on email and spreadsheets.
-The first failure mode is time decoupling: revenue is recognized but cash lags, and the lag stays invisible until the quarter-end scramble.
+The traditional model saw revenue-to-cash as a linear pipeline: close the deal, generate the invoice, send it, get paid, reconcile.
+That framing quietly bakes in silos, because each stage hands off to the next and then loses visibility.
+Sales cannot see collections data, finance has no view of delivery status, and the AR team runs the whole thing on email threads and spreadsheets.

 What Does the Modern System Look Like?